-But here's the problem: biology isn't software.
+But here's the problem: biology isn't software, and life doesn't debug cleanly.
 It's not a neat sequence of code you can debug without consequences.
 Genes don't operate in isolation; they're part of complex, dynamic systems shaped by billions of years of evolution.
-Editing one gene can have ripple effects across entire organisms and ecosystems-effects we can't fully predict, let alone control.
+One edit can ripple through organisms, ecosystems, and generations-effects we cannot predict, much less control.
 It's like replacing a single screw in a jet engine mid-flight because you think it'll improve fuel efficiency.

-Consider the case of genetically modified organisms (GMOs).
-Engineered crops like Bt corn produce their own pesticides, reducing the need for chemical sprays.
-Sounds great-until pests evolve resistance, "superweeds" emerge, and monoculture farming devastates biodiversity.
-As Michael Pollan details in The Omnivore's Dilemma, industrial agriculture's obsession with control leads to ecological fragility, not resilience.
+Consider genetically modified organisms (GMOs).
+Engineered crops like Bt corn produce their own pesticides.
+Sounds great-until pests evolve, "superweeds" surge, and monocultures wipe out biodiversity.
+As Michael Pollen details in The Omnivore's Dilemma, industrial agriculture's obsession with control leads to ecological fragility, not resilience.

-Then there's gene drives, which can force genetic traits to spread rapidly through wild populations.
+Then there are gene drives-engineered traits designed to flood wild populations.
 Scientists have proposed using them to eliminate malaria-carrying mosquitoes.
 Noble goal.
 But releasing a gene drive into the wild is like launching a software update you can't uninstall, without knowing if it'll crash the whole operating system.
 Ecosystems are intricate webs of interdependence, and tinkering with one species can unravel the balance of many.

-But the most unsettling frontier isn't in fields or forests-it's in the lab.
-Synthetic biology aims to create life from scratch, designing organisms with custom DNA sequences.
+Yet the most unsettling frontier lies not in fields or forests-but in the lab.
+Synthetic biology dreams of creating life from scratch-designing organisms with custom-coded DNA.
 The dream?
 Tailor-made microbes that produce biofuels, pharmaceuticals, even food.
 The nightmare?
 Bioengineered pathogens escaping containment, either by accident or as bioweapons.
 The COVID-19 pandemic showed how vulnerable global systems are to viral threats.
 Now imagine that vulnerability with pathogens designed for maximum spread or lethality.
 As Rob Wallace warns in Big Farms Make Big Flu, the intersection of industrial agriculture, globalization, and biotech increases the risk of pandemics we can't control.